ianroberts131/ianroberts131.github.io/_posts/2017-1-28-kevin-bacon.md

 `@film_hash[name] = actors`

 The next step is a little tricky.
-We need to expand the matrix to accomodate any actor that has not yet been inserted into the matrix.
+We need to expand the matrix to accommodate any actor that has not yet been inserted into the matrix.
 Forget about assigning 1's and 0's for a minute - the task right now is to expand the matrix by the number of unique actors in the film we inserted, and assign each of them an appropriate index for lookup.
 This is accomplished with the following section of code:

 ```ruby
 current_actors = @actors_array.length